Gerundive

 In Latin grammar, a gerundive (/dʒəˈrʌndɪv/) is a verb form that functions as a verbal adjective.

-In Classical Latin, the gerundive is distinct in form and function from the gerund and the present active participle.
+In Classical Latin, the gerundive has the same form as the gerund, but is distinct from the present active participle.
 In Late Latin, the differences were largely lost, resulting in a form derived from the gerund or gerundive but functioning more like a participle.
 The adjectival gerundive form survives in the formation of progressive aspect forms in Italian, Spanish and Brazilian Portuguese and some southern/insular dialects of European Portuguese.
 In French the adjectival gerundive and participle forms merged completely, and the term gérondif is used for adverbial use of -ant forms.

-There is no true equivalent to the gerundive in English, but it can denote the present participle used adjectivally or adverbially; the closest translation is a passive to-infinitive non-finite clause such as books to be read.
+There is no true equivalent to the gerundive in English, but it can be interpreted as a future passive participle, used adjectivally or adverbially; the closest translation is a passive to-infinitive non-finite clause such as books to be read.
 That reflects the most common use of the Latin gerundive, to combine a transitive verb (such as read) and its object (such as books), usually with a sense of obligation.

 Another translation is the recent development of the must- prefix as in a must-read book.